SFDO-Tooling/CumulusCI/docs/robot_locators.rst

 .. tip::

-  Dictionaries can be nested as deeply as you want, though it’s rarely necessary to have locators more than a couple of levels deep.
+  Dictionaries can be nested as deeply as you want, but it’s rarely necessary to have locators more than a couple of levels deep.